-- Lindsey will respond to your email (and copy your research professor) after the class has been added to your schedule.
+- Your advisor will respond to your email and copy your research professor after the class has been added to your schedule.

-The last day to sign up for a research course is the second Friday of each term.
+The last day to enroll in a research course is the 2nd Friday of each term.
 Deadlines are indicated below.

 Graduation with Research Distinction